jasonsebastian/ct-quiz/group2/README.md

 |:---|:---|:---|:---|:---|:---|:---|:---|
 |PingPong Value|[-4]|-3|-2|-1|[0]|-1|-2|

-Implement a function pingpong that returns the nth element of the ping-pong sequence without using any assignment statements.
+Implement a function `pingpong` that returns the nth element of the ping-pong sequence without using any assignment statements.

-You may use the function num_eights, which you defined in the previous question.
+You may use the function `num_eights`, which you defined in the previous question.

 ```python
 def pingpong(n):